jessicaabt/oasis-cognition-education/README.md

 ## Research Questions

-- Are MMSE scores associated with years of education among older adults?
+- Are MMSE scores associated with years of education among older adults with and without Alzheimer’s disease?
 - Do MMSE scores differ between individuals diagnosed with Alzheimer’s disease and cognitively normal individuals?

 ## Methods Overview

-The project uses exploratory data analysis and basic statistical modeling, with visualizations designed for interpretation in an introductory statistics context.
+The project uses exploratory data analysis and basic statistical modeling (using R Studio), with visualizations designed for interpretation in an introductory statistics context.

 ## Intended Use